 Brown Marmorated Stink Bug

 The brown marmorated stink bug, Halyomorpha halys, is a plant pest that was accidentally introduced into the United States from its native range in Japan, Korea, and China.
 It was first reported in the United States in 2001 in Allentown, Pennsylvania.
 Since then, it has spread throughout the Mid-Atlantic area and is slowly but surely moving south.
 Although the insect can fly, its spread is probably due to its ability to hitchhike on vehicles and other objects.
-There have been six confirmed specimens collected in South Carolina (see map link at right) in 2011.
+There have been many confirmed sightings in South Carolina (see map link at right) since 2011.

 BMSB can become a serious nuisance pest when it invades houses and other buildings in the fall.
 Large numbers of this stink bug will enter houses to spend the winter.
 Before entering the building they will congregate on the exterior walls.
 As the name suggests these insects are capable of emitting a strong, foul odor if disturbed.